 Discussing Your Rights with a New York City Personal Injury Lawyer

-The personal injury lawyers at The Rothenberg Law Firm LLP represent clients from all over NYC and they will help you understand your legal rights.
-Let the experienced legal professionals at our firm help you obtain the money you deserve.
+The New York City personal injury lawyers at The Rothenberg Law Firm LLP represent injured clients from all over NYC and they will help you understand your legal rights.
+Let the experienced legal professionals at our personal injury law firm of New York help you obtain the money you deserve.

 ***We do not take a fee, unless and until we are successful in recovering money for you.

 What is personal injury law exactly?
 Personal injury law is broad, covering things like car accidents, medical malpractice, slip and falls, and more.
 At one point in each person’s life, he or she has probably been confronted with some sort of injury, even if no lawsuit was pursued.
 It is important to be aware of the law, especially in cases of a life-altering, or even life ending, injury.

 Torts: What does this word mean?

 The legal term most associated with personal injury law is the law of torts.
 In basic terms, a tort is a “civil wrong” that, when committed, allows those hurt to receive financial recovery for injuries due to the negligence of others.

 For example, a tort is committed if you are injured by someone who rode their bicycle straight into you while you were walking on the sidewalk.
 Personal injury law allows you to recover money for the negligent acts of the bicycle driver.

 As you can imagine, in a busy metropolis like New York City , injuries caused by the unreasonable conduct of others is quite common.
 Car accidents, bike collisions, construction mishaps, dangerous falls, and similar incidents often involve torts.